MohamedWagdy7/eJPT-notes/Networking.md

 * The receiver do the **reverse of the encapsulation**
 * **the actual model is called TCP/IP and has 4 layers (Application,Transport,Network and DataLink).**<br>
 ## IP
-* **Internet Protocol** is the protocol used in network layer for identify the different devices.
+* **Internet Protocol** is the protocol network layer for delivering packets and identify the different devices.
 * IP has two versions IPv4 (Consist of four bytes) and IPv6(Consist of 6 bytes)
 ### Reserved IP
 * 0.0.0.0 - 0.255.255.255 (representing 'this' network)